Sophoraflavanone G: Toxicity

-No known toxicity reports against humans have been found related to phytoncides, including Sophoraflavanone G.
+No known toxicity reports against humans have been found related to phytoncides, including sophoraflavanone G.

-Uses of Sophoraflavanone G: antimicrobial agent against MRSA and VRE
+Potential use an antimicrobial agent against MRSA and VRE

 In result to the increasing cases of MRSA and VRE, a tremendous amount of research has gone into finding reliable methods of controlling and potentially preventing antibiotic-resistant strains of bacteria.
 One promising candidate for the treatment of these deadly bacteria is sophoraflavanone G. Throughout the scientific literature, it has been cited that sophoraflavanone G has had considerable success against antibiotic-resistant bacteria like S. aureus and Enterococci.

 Staphylococcus aureus and Enterococcus are two of the leading causes of nosocomial (contracted while in a health facility) infections in hospitals and nursing homes, and reports on methicillin-resistant staphylococcus aureus (MRSA) and vancomycin-resistant enterococci (VRE) in hospitals have increased worldwide.

 MRSA involves a strain of Staphylococcus aureus bacteria that normally lives on the skin and sometimes in the nasal passages of healthy people.
 In addition, these particular strains of S. aureus do not respond to some of the antibiotics used to treat staph infections.
 The bacteria can cause infection when they enter the body through a cut, sore, catheter, or breathing tube.
 Once infected, the case can be minor and local, or more serious, involving complications with the major tissues within the patient, specifically heart, lungs, blood, and bone.
 Serious staph infections are more common in people with weak immune systems, particularly patients in hospitals and long-term healthcare facilities and those who are healthy, but otherwise in close contact with many individuals through shared use of equipment and personal items, like athletes and children in daycare.

 Serious staph infections are quite difficult to treat, due to increasing numbers of antibiotic-resistant strains of S. aureus in the population.
 If left untreated, serious staph infections can result in organ failure and death.

 Enterococcus are normally present in the human intestines, female genital tract and often within the environment.
 When these bacteria cause infections, usually within the urinary tract, bloodstream, or in wounds associated with catheters or surgical procedures, the common antibiotic used to treat these cases is Vancomycin.
 In some instances, enterococci have become resistant to this drug and are, in result, referred to as vancomycin-resistant enterococci (VRE).
 Most of these infections occur within the long-term healthcare setting.

 Serious VRE infections are common among those who have been previously treated with the antibiotic vancomycin and hospitalized for long periods of time, those who have a weak immune system, any patients who have recently undergone surgery or those individuals with medical devices that stay inside their bodies for long periods of time (mainly catheters).

 VRE is often spread by the contaminated hands of caregivers, or directly after those infected with VRE, touch surfaces.
 VRE is not spread through the air by coughing or sneezing.